Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make it even better.

 Update the changes and revisit the website to verify that the codes are working as expected.

 In this tutorial, you learned how to add scripts to the Elementor page builder in two different ways.

-Leave us a comment below and let us know which one of the methods you used.
+Leave us a comment below and let us know which methods you used.